milsonei/reactnd-project-readable/frontend/README.md

 │    │   ├── avatar.js #Action creator for Avatar with receive new avatar action.#
 │    │   ├── categories.js #Action creator for Categories with receive new categories action.#│
-│    │   ├── comments.js #Action creator for Comments with receive, add and delete categories action.# │    │   ├── error.js #Action creator to show an error notification about the previous action having completed with error.# │    │   ├── loaded.js #Action creator for indicate that app was loaded.# │    │   ├── posts.js #Action creator for Posts with CRUD, incremend and decrement comment counter actions.# │    │   ├── redirect.js #Indicates that a route redirection will occur.#
+│    │   ├── comments.js #Action creator for Comments with receive, add and delete categories action.# │    │   ├── commentInEditMode.js #Action creator to enable edit mode for comments# │    │   ├── alerts.js #Action creator to show an error and alert notification about the previous action having completed with error.#
+│    │   ├── loaded.js #Action creator for indicate that app was loaded.#
+│    │   ├── posts.js #Action creator for Posts with CRUD, incremend and decrement comment counter actions.# │    │   ├── redirect.js #Indicates that a route redirection will occur.#